 Proving trigonometric identities using induction follows the usual route.
 The identity usually involves summing a trigonometric series or simplifying a product.

-1. Define the identity to be proved so that the statement is equivalent to 'is true'.
+1. Define the identity to be proved so that the statement is equivalent to '

 to show that the statement